Checking vs. savings account: What’s the difference?

 Why you need both

-And if you’re worried about the hassle of managing multiple accounts, it’s easier than ever, with the ability to bank online and via mobile.
+If you’re worried about the hassle of managing multiple accounts, know that it’s easier than ever with the ability to bank online and via mobile apps.
 Having two accounts can even allow you to dodge checking fees in some cases.

 - How to budget money: Tackle your debt and start saving

 - Best bank account bonuses for July 2020